PEOPLE-ER/spectral-recovery/README.md

 #### Within Modules (temp. most of this should be in tutorial, not README)

-To use the tool within new or exisitng modules, first import the relevant modules from the `spectral_recovery` package.
+To use the tool within new or existing modules, first import the relevant modules from the `spectral_recovery` package.

 ```{python}
 import geopandas as gpd